devstress/FLINK.NET/docs/wiki/Developing-Windowing-Api.md

 # Windowing API in Flink.NET (Future)

 Windowing is a core concept in stream processing that allows you to perform computations on bounded slices of a potentially infinite stream.
-Flink.NET plans to provide a rich Windowing API, inspired by FlinkDotnet, to support various window types and triggering mechanisms.
+Flink.NET plans to provide a rich Windowing API, inspired by Apache Flink, to support various window types and triggering mechanisms.

 **This documentation page is a placeholder for the detailed Flink.NET Windowing API, which is currently under development or planned for a future release.**